 It’s stressful when your dog suddenly stops pooping.
-You’re left checking the yard, taking longer walks, and worrying something might be wrong.
+You’re left checking the yard, taking longer walks, and worrying that something might be wrong.

 Constipation in dogs can cause discomfort, restlessness, or even more serious complications if left untreated.